ItemConsulting/lib-xp-wsutil/tutorial.md

         };
         pNames.appendChild(p);
     }
-    // if this is the first private chate, we'll initiate the context user if (!contextUser) setContextUser(user);
+    // if this is the first private chat, we'll initiate the context user if (!contextUser) setContextUser(user);

 }